Saudi Arabia, Russia raise stakes in oil production standoff

 Several U.S. oil firms said on Tuesday they would cut spending and dividends.

-Amin Nasser, chief executive of Saudi Aramco (2222.SE) said the state-run oil giant would increase supply in April to 12.3 million barrels per day (bpd), or 300,000 bpd above its maximum production capacity, indicating it may draw from storage.
+Amin Nasser, chief executive of Saudi Aramco 2222.SE said the state-run oil giant would increase supply in April to 12.3 million barrels per day (bpd), or 300,000 bpd above its maximum production capacity, indicating it may draw from storage.

 Saudi Arabia has been pumping around 9.7 million bpd in the past few months, but has extra production capacity it can turn on and it has hundreds of millions of barrels of crude in store.